TheresAFewConors/Sooty/README.md

  - [Jenetiks](https://github.com/jenetiks) for removing and tidying up duplicate imports that had accumulated over time.
  - [Nikosch86](https://github.com/nikosch86) for fixing an issue with hexdigest not correctly storing a file hash.
  - [Naveci](https://github.com/naveci) for numerous bug fixes, QoL improvements, Cisco 7 Password Decoding, and introduced a workflow to helps with issues in future.
 Phishtank support has now also been added, and additional IP blacklists for the reputation checker.
- - [MrMeeseeks2014](https://github.com/mrmeeseeks2014) fox fixing a bug relating to hash uploads
+ - [MrMeeseeks2014](https://github.com/mrmeeseeks2014) fox fixing a bug relating to hash uploads.
- - [mrn42](https://github.com/mrn42) for adding Docker Support
+ - [mrn42](https://github.com/mrn42) for adding Docker Support.
+ - [Ryan Benson](https://github.com/mrn42) for adding Unfurl to the decoders section.

 #### Documentation Contributors:
  - [Danielf-5](https://github.com/danielf-5) for improvements in the readability